 Younger kids can learn about their directions and how to use the map legends and keys to determine where they are.
 Older kids can learn how to navigate and measure distances to tell you where to go.
 And everyone will appreciate knowing how to read a map later on when Siri and the rest of the world’s technology are flooding every aspect of their lives.

 Trivia Trivia Trivia:

-While you're prepping for an out-of-state venture, try looking up some trivia questions or fun facts about the state you'll be in.
-Fun Facts is a great reference site to use, and you'll find all sorts of interesting information you'll need to learn about the new state.
-Driving through several states to get where you're going?
+While you’re prepping for an out-of-state venture, try looking up some trivia questions or state fun facts about the state you’ll be in.
+Just Fun Facts, Only In Your State are both great reference sites to use, and you’ll find all sorts of interesting information you’ll need to learn about the new state.
+Driving through several states to get where you’re going?
 Try looking up things for each of the states or cities you will be traveling through.
 Then, when in route, start asking your kids the questions and reading the answers.

 This is a fun way to teach them numerous things about different states, including their corresponding capitals, state animals and so forth

 If you want to have educational vacations for your youngins, try to create a roadmap.
 Look for areas to visit that are significant, contain fun activities or interesting sights, and draw it out onto your little map.